 In the end, Mr. Warren’s homeroom raised 109.32 and was the winner.
 The runner up is Ms. Waddell’s class, raising $87.53.

-While less homerooms participated compared to last year, the total amount for the Free Care Fund improved.
+While fewer homerooms participated compared to last year, the total amount for the Free Care Fund improved and even more money was raised.

 For more about the Free Care Fund, go here